 We’ve made a conscious decision to not let this impact us negatively.
 We don’t weigh or measure ourselves.
 We simply check in with how we feel and also how our yoga pants fit.

 We’re focusing on a balance of healthy food, exercise all while keeping a positive mindset.
-We’re working on a 4 week meal plan and program that will help you do the same… we can go on this journey together!
-Yay!

 Although it took us a while to realise HA was an issue, we’re super grateful for stumbling across this way of living and excited to share our journey with you.
 Excited to inspire healthy, happy decisions.